sntung41406/sntung41406.github.io/_pages/MATH597.md

 * **Textbook**: "Foundations of Data Science" by Avrim Blum, John Hopcroft, and Ravindran Kannan
 * **Probability and Statistics:** "All of Statistics: A Concise Course in Statistical Inference" by Larry Wasserman
 * **Recommended Reading:**
-    * The Mathematics of AI: https://mathematical-tours.github.io/maths-ia-course/
+    * An Introduction to Data Sciences: https://mathematical-tours.github.io/book-basics/

 ---
 ### Schedule